colorbar.gif

 Carey BC continues in December 2011 to host the 'Prepared for Service' course,

-despite its own missionary being at profound variance with the declaration participants are required to sign.
+despite its own missionary being at profound variance with the declaration participants are required to sign. (link no longer functions)

-Involvement of the Slavic Gospel Association in Polish Ecumenism
+Slavic Gospel Association in Polish Ecumenism

-not engaged in theological compromise in Poland appear to be highly exceptional.
+British mission agencies that are not engaged in deep theological compromise in Poland appear to be highly exceptional.

 Ecumenical and syncretistic Baal worship, organised by Dawid Kozioł, the key contact, who is supported by EMF (copy of cache).